itnproducoes/openheart/README.md

 **A23 (B11)** corresponds to pin B11 of the cartridge port.

+**Reset Button** correspond to pin 2 the button reset.
+Add a voltage divider resistor for Model 1 VA5/VA6 on the reset button.
+Connect a 4.7k resistor to 5V and a 10k resistor to GND.
+The connection point between the two resistors should be connected to the Pi Pico's Reset Button pin.

 **RST, CS, DC, SCL, SDA, BLK and Detect Display** are only needed if you plan to use an LCD display.

 **Bluetooth up/down** will only be connected if used to control a retro Bluetooth module for wireless controllers.